Image

 Online repository

-MESOC Tools
+MESOC Tools and Resources

-The online repository will be the database of relevant documentation reflecting the state of the art of social impacts studies in the field of cultural policy in the EU.
+The online repository is a database of relevant documentation reflecting the state of the art of social impacts studies in the field of cultural policy in the EU.
 It is the result of the collection, selection and analysis of pertinent literature covering all the three project dimensions: Health and Wellbeing, Urban and Territorial Renovation, People’s Engagement and Participation.
 It includes a wide array of resources, ranging from academic literature to case studies, project reports, policy briefs, etc. The online repository is instrumental for the identification of the most appropriate impact transmission variables and indicators and for analysing what have been the critical success factors in determining the final outcomes of the selected transition pathway.

 Link to the online repository

-The approach for conducting the collection and analysis of literature to be included in the online repository follows a 4-step process.
+The approach for conducting the collection and analysis of literature to be included in the online repository followed a 4-step process.
 The distinct phases to build the online document repository are illustrated in the table below.

 PLANNING